Bedroom

 The bedroom is where the day ends and the guard comes down.
 Door closed, shoes off, the weight of everything you carried finally set aside.
 This is the space that knows you when no one else is watching—when you're half-asleep, when you're restless, when you need to disappear for a while.

-Restoration – The bedroom provides a space for deep renewal, supporting mental, emotional, and physical well-being.
-Maybe it's blackout curtains that let you sleep past dawn.
-Soft textures—linen that feels lived-in, a blanket you reach for without thinking.
+Restoration – Maybe it's blackout curtains that let you sleep past dawn.
+Soft textures: linen that feels lived-in, a blanket you reach for without thinking.
 A bedside lamp with warm light that doesn't jolt you awake.
 Or the opposite: a room kept sparse and cool, where the simplicity itself is what lets you rest.

 Intimacy – This is where vulnerability happens.
-Not just with another person, but with yourself.
+With another person, yes.
+And with yourself.
 Where you meet your own inner world without defense.
-It might look like a space shared carefully—his side, her side, a rhythm you've built together.
+It might look like a space shared carefully: his side, her side, a rhythm you've built together.
 Or a room that's entirely yours, where intimacy means privacy, the door closed to the rest of the house, permission to disappear into your own depths.
 Both are intimate.
 One is about being seen.
 The other is about seeing yourself.

 The bedroom holds you at your most unguarded.
 What does yours ask of you?